hiconversion/magento2/README.md

 # Magento2

+Magento 2 compatible version of the integration extension

 To get started you will need to setup a magento 2 installation (preferably through a vm)

 Follow the installation setup in the magento docs: http://devdocs.magento.com/guides/v2.0/install-gde/bk-install-guide.html